-Survey of topics relevant to gender and its impact on the lives of women and men: socialization of gender, mental health, racial identity, majority-minority status, sexual orientation, life-span issues and violence (cross-listed as WS 202).
+Survey of topics relevant to gender and its impact on the lives of women and men: socialization of gender, mental health, racial identity, majority-minority status, sexual orientation, life-span issues and violence.
+Cross-listed as WS 202.
+(A student cannot earn credit for both WS 202 and PSY 202.)

-Prerequisites: PSY 100 or WS 151 with a grade of C or better.
+Prerequisites: PSY 100 or WS 151 with a grade of C or